 As mentioned earlier, abnormally high blood sugar levels have appeared to be the leading candidate for the development of diabetic neuropathy.
 The only issue facing researchers and health care providers in maintaining the blood levels in an ideal range to avoid potentially serious complications.

 When discussing an ideal range for blood sugar, most doctors look for the reading to be between 70-100 mg/dl.
 When the body is functioning naturally, blood glucose levels are controlled primarily by an intricate interaction between the hormones glucagon and insulin.
 As mentioned earlier, diabetics have one of two problems regarding the function of insulin.
 Developing ways to ensure safe levels of glucose in the blood has become an issue.

 Dr. Callaghan, a fundamental researcher for the studies surrounding this topic, has found that enhanced glucose control showed significant improvements with regards to diabetic neuropathy, especially for people suffering from Type 1 diabetes.
 However, he has also discovered that further research needs to be performed to determine safe blood glucose levels.
 The concern arises from the fact that as blood glucose travels outside of ideal levels, additional complications including; death, coma, behavioral abnormalities, muscle weakness, and weight gain arise.

-If you have neuropathy or diabetic neuropathy in Swansea call our team at Neuropathy and Pain Solutions today.
+If you have neuropathy or diabetic neuropathy, call our team at Neuropathy and Pain Solutions today.